 To help personalize duration estimates, Kaiser Permanente physicians have access to the MDGuidelines predictive model tool.
-This tool allows physicians to input a patient's demographic data-such as age, gender, activity level, job class, geography and co-existing medical conditions-to refine duration estimates at the individual level, tapping into ReedGroup's proprietary database of more than 15 million real-world cases.
+This tool allows physicians to input a patient's demographic data-such as age, gender, activity level, job class, geography and co-existing medical conditions-to refine duration estimates at the individual level, tapping into a database of more than 8 million real-world disability cases.